 SST Referral ProcessThe goal of the Student Support Team (SST) is to address concerns affecting a student’s schoolperformance and to implement an intervention plan.
 Such concerns may be academic, emotional,behavioral, medical, and/or social.
 This service is for students who are placed in regular education.

 Membership on the SST varies depending on the presenting problems.
-The SST meeting will always consist of the following people: student, parent(s), social worker, counselor, psychologist, one teacher selected from the student’s schedule, and a teacher from The Learning Center (TLC).
+The SST meeting will generally consist of the following people: student, parent(s), social worker, counselor, psychologist, and one teacher selected from the student’s schedule.
 If the presenting problems are either medical or disciplinary in nature, the school nurse and/or Assistant Principal will be invited to the SST.What happens at a SST meeting?The SST coordinator collects additional information from the student’s teachers to present at the initial meeting.
 The coordinator discusses the student’s strengths and the presenting problem(s).
 The referring person is then asked to elaborate on the concern(s).

 The team selects 1-2 concern(s) that most interfere with the student’s functioning in the classroom.
 Goals are selected from the targeted concerns.
 An intervention plan is then developed to assist the student in meeting his/her goal(s).
-The team selects a time to reassess the student’s progress (usually 4-6 weeks).
+This plan will include research based interventions (see links below for examples of possible Tier I & Tier II interventions).
+The team selects a time to reassess the student’s progress.
 The intervention plan is forwarded to all of the student’s teachers.

 Speak with student about concern